Colony collapse disorder: Regulatory policy

 While French beekeepers succeeded in banning neonicotinoids, the Clinton administration permitted pesticides that were previously banned, including imidacloprid.
-In 2004, the Bush administration reduced regulations further and pesticide applications increased.
+In 2004, the Bush administration reduced regulations further, and pesticide applications increased.

 In 2013, a formal review by the European Food Safety Authority (EFSA), reported that some neonicotinoids posed an unacceptably high risk to bees, and identified several data gaps not previously considered.
 Their review concluded, "A high acute risk to honey bees was identified from exposure via dust drift for the seed treatment uses in maize, oilseed rape and cereals.
 A high acute risk was also identified from exposure via residues in nectar and/or pollen."

-Subsequent to the 2013 EFSA review, the European Commission (EC) proposed a two-year ban on neonicotinoids.
+After the 2013 EFSA review, the European Commission (EC) proposed a two-year ban on neonicotinoids.
 In April 2013, the European Union voted for a two-year restriction on neonicotinoid insecticides.
 The ban restricted the use of imidacloprid, clothianidin, and thiamethoxam for use on crops that are attractive to bees.
 Eight nations voted against the motion, including the British government, which argued that the science was incomplete.
 The ban can be seen as an application of the "precautionary principle", established at the 1992 Rio Conference on the Environment and Development, which advocated that "lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation."

 In 2013 beekeepers and environmentalists jointly filed a lawsuit blaming the United States Environmental Protection Agency (EPA) for continuing to allow the use of neonicotinoids in the United States.
 The suit specifically asked for suspension of clothianidin and thiamethoxam.
 The EPA responded to the suit by pointing to research which found the Varroa mite responsible for the decline in bees and showed that the role of neonicotinoids in CCD had been overstated.
 The Save America's Pollinators Act (H.R.
 2692) was introduced in Congress in 2013, and reintroduced in 2015.
 The proposed act asked that neonicotinoids be suspended until a full review of their impacts had occurred.